Authored by Revere Health

 External-beam radiation therapy:

-External-beam radiation therapy is the most common type of radiation therapy and uses radiation delivered by a machine.
+External-beam radiation therapy is the most common type, and uses radiation delivered by a machine.
 This machine, called a linear accelerator, can target specific tumors and avoid healthy tissues.
 Types of external-beam radiation include:

-• Three-dimensional conformal radiation therapy (3D-CRT): By creating 3-D images of the cancer, usually using CT or MRI scans, this therapy allows doctors to be more precise with treatments.
+• Three-dimensional conformal radiation therapy (3D-CRT): By creating 3-D images of the cancer, usually using CT or MRI scans, this treatment allows doctors to be more precise with treatments.

 • Proton beam therapy: Rather than X-rays, this treatment uses protons, which are positively charged particles.
 Protons at high energy can destroy cancer cells and are especially beneficial for avoiding healthy tissue damage, as the beams do not go beyond the tumor.